Casimir energy through transfer operators for sine-Gordon backgrounds: Casimir energy and TGTG formula

 By definition $G^{PT}(z_1, z_2)=\langle \mathcal{T}\phi(z_1) \phi(z_2)\rangle$, expression in which the time-ordering operator product has been considered.
 All eigenstates of $\hat{K}_{PT}$ with fixed energy $k^2$ can be described in terms of the orthonormal basis of left and right P\"oschl-Teller free waves.
 By labeling $R=f_{ k}(z)$ and $L=f_{-k}(z)$, the Green's function or propagator can be written in this basis as

-being $a<b$ and the trace of the \textit{TGTG}-operator behaves as:
+being $a<b$, and the trace of the \textit{TGTG}-operator behaves as:

 It has been taken into account that $T\ket{R}=\ket{L}$ and vice versa.
 So, it is clear that the \textit{TGTG}-formula will involve the reflection coefficients, which depend explicitly on the position of each plate.
 The above formula is the only product of the \textit{T}-matrix components that allows coincidences of the $z_1, z_2$ points in $[a,b]$ and contributes to the quantum vacuum interaction energy between plates.
-Since the modulus of the eigenvalues of the \textit{TGTG} operator is less than one, it is possible to use
+In the special case discussed here, the $TGTG$ operator has rank equal to one.
+This implies that